christopher-dG/gpymusic/README.md

 Notes for free users:

-* A one-time OAuth2 sign-in is required for free users, run `gpymusic-oauth-login` and follow the prompts to authorize.
+* OAuth2 login is required for free users, make sure you've run `gpymusic-oauth-login` as described in [configuration](#configuration)!
 * If you don't want to wait for songs to download on the fly, you can download them all in one go by running `gpymusic-download-all`.
   Songs are stored in `~/.local/share/gpymusic/songs`.